CatShot112/APEX.PropertyEditor/README.md

 ## Info
 This program allows You to view and modify RTPC files extracted from games that are running on APEX Engine (theHunter: COTW, GenerationZero, possibly others (not tested :)).
 You can extract RTPC files using [DECA](https://github.com/kk49/deca).

-Program can read all three versions of RTPC files, but writing modified version of it works only on version 2.
+Program can read all three versions of RTPC files, but writing modified version of it works only on version 1 and 2.
 Support for other versions will be added later.

+Please make sure that modified files are serialized properly by comparing them with originals using some hex editor.
+If they don't match (except modified stuff), please report an issue with game name and extracted file path and name, so I can investigate.

 ## Releases
 Compiled binaries can be found [here](https://github.com/CatShot112/APEX.PropertyEditor/releases).